spectrumlight/Red-Team-Tools/README.md

 # Red-Team-Tools
-This repo is a stack of tools helpful for Blue Team operations.
+This repo is a stack of tools helpful for Red Team operations.